 How much money did you make last year?
 That’s what a lot of business owners want to know right now—and for good reason.

 As a bookkeeper, my answer when you ask me how much money you made will often be, “You’re asking the wrong question.”

-Instead, the first question you ask should be: Is the accounting balance sheet accurate?
+Instead, the first question business accounting question you ask should be: Is the accounting balance sheet accurate?

-If your accounting balance sheet is not accurate, then your profit and loss is worthless.
+An important small business accounting tip: If your accounting balance sheet is not accurate, then your profit and loss statement is worthless.
 And by worthless, I mean, literally worthless.
 Whatever your profit and loss says you made this year is completely unreliable if your accounting balance sheet isn’t complete and accurate.